-Schools are given a six-week window to administer the WY-ALT: February 28 - April 7, 2023.
+Schools are given a six-week window to administer the WY-ALT.
+The WY-ALT testing window is typically early March to mid April.
 This provides schools ample time to assess all eligible students at their own pace.
-The assessment has no time restrictions.
+The WY-ALT assessment has no time restrictions.
 Students may stop and resume the WY-ALT assessment at any point during the testing window.

-The test is provided online and administered one-on-one, Test Administrator (TA) to student.
+The test is provided online and administered one-on-one, Test Administrator (TA) to a student.
 The student takes the WY-ALT using a device (computer or tablet).
 The TA will ensure the student is able to respond in his or her most appropriate communication modality (oral, signed language, picture system, or augmentative communication device, such as that used with eye gaze).
 The TA uses a separate device (computer or tablet) to start and monitor the test session via the TA Interface.
-The TA also ensures students are provided accommodations as documented on their Individual Educational Plan (IEP), 504 Plan, or designated supports indicated on the student's Individual English Learner Plan (IELP).
+The TA also ensures students are provided accommodations as documented on their Individual Educational Plan (IEP), 504 Plan, or d esignated supports indicated on the student's Individual English Learner Plan (IELP).